• Skip to main content

 1. Green leafy vegetables

-Leafy greens such as kale, collards, or chard are very fibrous and are said to help keep you full.
+Leafy greens like kale, collards, or swiss chard are very fibrous and are said to help keep you full.

-Some say it’s due, in part, to the sac-like membranes called thylakoids, although others feel that the membranes don’t have any bearing on appetite in any way.
+This is said to be due, in part, to sac-like membranes called thylakoids, though some feel the membranes don’t have any bearing on appetite.

-But whether or not the thylakoid membranes are responsible for decrease in appetite, you simply can’t go wrong eating leafy greens because they are so nutritious for the body.
+But whether or not the thylakoid membranes are responsible for decrease in appetite, you simply can’t go wrong eating leafy greens because they’re highly nutritious and rich in fiber.

-If you don’t want to consume them cooked, try them other ways such as using the whole, raw leaf for wraps, blending with fruit to make green smoothies, or one of my favorite things to make are kale chips!
+And if you don’t want to consume them cooked, try them prepared other ways such as using the leaves as wraps, blending with fruit to make green smoothies or, one of my favorites, kale chips!

-These little seeds are a great source of fiber and omega 3 fatty acids, making them great to help you feel fuller longer.
+These tiny seeds are a great source of fiber and omega 3 fatty acids, making them great to help you feel fuller longer.

-Tip: You want to have ground flax seeds because they’re broken down for easier digestion and to release the beneficial oils HOWEVER… don’t BUY them pre-ground as, the longer they sit on the store shelf, the oils can become rancid and volatile.
+Tip: Ground flax seed is best because they’re broken down for easier digestion and more readily release the beneficial oils HOWEVER… don’t BUY them ground as the oils can become rancid and volatile the longer they sit on the store shelf.

 Instead, purchase them whole and use a coffee grinder or other grinder or even your blender and grind them up yourself.
 Store in the refrigerator to keep them fresh longer.
 You can use the ground flax seed in smoothies, baked goods, oatmeal, and more!